sap-tutorials/Tutorials/tutorials/hana-spatial-intro4-columns/hana-spatial-intro4-columns.md

     - `ST_ConvexHullAggr()` returning the convex hull for all of the geometries in a group, also known as "rubber band",
     - `ST_EnvelopeAggr()` returning the bounding rectangle for all of the geometries in a group.

     Execute this query to best illustrate both types of aggregations.
 It is using as well set operation method `ST_Union()` returning the geometry value that represents the point set union of two geometries.
-Please note the use of `ST_Boundary()` method to convert a polygon (which is a result of the aggregation) into just a curve surrounding the shape, so that combined geometries are all visible.

     ```sql
     SELECT